NATURE OF SACRED TRADITION

 Nature of Sacred Tradition

-According to its strict definition, Sacred Tradition refers to the body of revealed truths and practices, not clearly or explicitly written in Holy Scripture, which originated from Christ and the Apostles, but which has not been committed into writing by way of divine inspiration, and which has since been handed down to us from generation to generation by word of mouth.
+According to its strict definition, Sacred Tradition refers to the body of revealed truths and practices, which originated from Christ and the Apostles, but which has not been committed into writing by way of divine inspiration, and which has since been handed down to us from generation to generation by word of mouth.
 Together with Holy Scripture it constitutes the entire deposit of faith that has once and for all been “delivered to the saints” (Jude 3).

 The above definition indicates the nature of Sacred Tradition when considered objectively, that is, as a body of truths or doctrines.
 However, Sacred Tradition may also be considered actively, that is, as an act or practice.
 Viewed in this manner Sacred Tradition is nothing else but the act and practice of preaching by the Church, by which the truths contained in the deposit of faith are authoritatively communicated.
 In the beginning the Magisterium consisted of St. Peter, the Apostles and the bishops whom they ordained.
 Their oral teachings also became part of Sacred Tradition.
 But after the death of the last Apostle, public revelation ceased.
 Although the Magisterium continued to exercise its function of preaching and teaching the word of God, it no longer teaches any new revelation, but it simply interprets and defines dogma that was already contained in Sacred Tradition and Holy Scripture.
 It's function is reduced to being the principal teacher, interpreter, guardian and keeper of the Faith.